DraxCodes/common-issues/Discord.Net-Addons/Embeds/Embeds.md

 ### Sending the Embed

-Now we have the Emebed itself, we can send it into Discord just like you would any other message, except this time we are going to make use of the optional `embed` parameter on the `SendMessageAsync()` or `ReplyAsync()` method.
+Now we have the embed itself, we can send it into Discord just like you would any other message, except this time we are going to make use of the optional `embed` parameter on the `SendMessageAsync()` or `ReplyAsync()` method.

 ```cs
 var ourEmbed = new EmbedBuilder()